 The big change was a switch to emphasizing software rather than hardware in providing networking services.
 Extreme Networks is focusing R&D on software services delivered through cloud-managed and software defined network platforms.
 Those methods enable the company to be more flexible and responsive in providing products.
 Those platforms run on the company's portfolio of fixed and modular switches and ultra-high density wireless and unified management platforms.

 Mergers and Acquisitions

-Extreme Networks acquired the data center business of Brocade Communications in 2017.
+It acquired the data center business of Brocade Communications.
 The addition of the data center networking operations reinforces Extreme's position in that market and its strategy of software-driven network products and services.